OsioLabs/emphandbook/03benefits/02leave.md

 To be eligible for paid time off for bereavement, employees should notify the CEO at the earliest opportunity so that the CEO can arrange coverage for the employee's absence.

+## Paid sabbatical leave
+We offer sabbatical leave as a benefit to encourage our employees to innovate, gain knowledge and pursue their interests (e.g. volunteer, travel, research, write.)
+It’s one way to reward employees who have been working with us for a long time.
+We also want to encourage them to rejuvenate and develop their skills.
+This type of leave is separate from vacation and personal days.

+This policy applies to all employees who have been working for our company for at least 10 years.
+We offer eligible employees 5 weeks of paid leave after their first 10 years of working for our company.
+You will be eligible to take sabbaticals every 10 years until you retire.
+Sabbatical leave can be combined with vacation leave to extend time.

+Sabbatical leave can’t be accrued.
+You must use your 5 weeks within 1 year of your 10-year anniversary that triggers the benefit.
+You must also use all 5 weeks consecutively.
+You must request your leave dates at least 3 months before you plan to take your sabbatical.
+Submit leave requests to the CEO.

+While you are on a sabbatical leave, your employment status, contract, and benefits (e.g. health insurance, PEX accrual) remain intact.

 ## Jury duty
 Osio Labs encourages employees to fulfill their civic responsibilities by serving jury duty when required.
 Osio Labs will pay regular salary for the first 3 days of jury duty, and after that jury duty will be paid only if required by applicable state or national law.